MattVaughan-Jones/bookly/README.md

-If I run into issues using MUI link, which is incompatible with Next.js' Link component: https://tech.sycamore.garden/material-ui-next-js-typescript
+If I run into issues using MUI Link, which is incompatible with Next.js' Link component: https://tech.sycamore.garden/material-ui-next-js-typescript

+Need to find a way to implement graphQL, which is used by Memories.